jimangel/jimangel.io/content/posts/2024-02-22-nvidia-drivers-on-k8s/index.md

 1. Configure kubernetes (`helm install nvidia/gpu-operator`)
 1. Update deployment YAML to include GPU requests

-In the future, I might consider using the `ubuntu-driver` installer and have the Kubernetes GPU Operator manage the driver and container toolkit.
+In the future, I'd consider using the `ubuntu-driver` installer and/or having the Kubernetes GPU Operator manage the driver and container toolkit.

 If you have any questions, insights, or feedback, feel free to share!